SteelStarling/BottomText/README.md

-# bottom text
+# bottomtext
 a "bottom encoding" tool written in Python, designed for easy use

-based on the bottom software foundation's [bottom spec](https://github.com/bottom-software-foundation/spec)
+based on the bottom software foundation's [bottom encoding spec](https://github.com/bottom-software-foundation/spec)

 made as python practice :3